Tutorials¶

 See https://docs.python.org/3/library/logging.html#levels for more information on the different levels.

-I got Error 404: missing ssoCard for IDENTIFIER.
-What is happening?
+I got Error 404: missing ssoCard for IDENTIFIER

-• The confirmed identifier is outdated.
+The confirmed identifier is outdated.
 This may happen if an asteroid has recently been named or the designation has changed.
-In this cases, the ssoCard is associated to the new name of the asteroid, while rocks may still look for it under its previous designation.
-Updating the Asteroid name-number index via $ rocks status fixes this.
+In these cases, the ssoCard is associated to the new name of the asteroid, while